 Joan Moyer Clark

-Mrs. Clark retired in 2012 after 60-years of teaching.
-She started the Moyer Institute of Dance 60-years ago when she moved from York, Pennsylvania to Sunbury at age 19.
-She started teaching at the Rescues Hose Company in Sunbury, and on the second floor of the 100F building on Market Street in Lewisburg.
-Then, in 1963, they built the Sunbury studio.
-The studio was their home, where they lived and where they danced.
-A few years later Mrs. Clark started teaching in Shamokin at the Trinity Lutheran Church.
+Joan Moyer Clark retired in 2012 after 60-years of teaching.
+She started the Moyer Institute of Dance in 1952 when she moved from York, Pennsylvania to Sunbury at the age of 19.
+Joan started the studio at the Rescues Hose Company in Sunbury, and on the second floor of the 100F building on Market Street in Lewisburg.
+Then, in 1963, they built the beautiful Sunbury studio we still call home to today.
+The studio was Joan and Kitty’s home, where they lived and where they danced.
+Mrs. Moyer Clark also opened a second branch of the studio in Shamokin at the Trinity Lutheran Church.

-Mrs. Clark has educated and inspired thousands in her 60 years of teaching.
-The Moyer Institute of Dance has created a community – I am sure everyone knows someone who has taken at The Moyer Institute of Dance at one time or another.
-She hopes that the students will keep the love of dance in their hearts and continue on with Kitty and Sophie.
+Joan educated and inspired thousands in her 60 years of teaching.
+The Moyer Institute of Dance has created a community & legacy for lovers of the art of dance.
+In the central Susquehanna Valley, you can bet everyone knows someone who learned to love dance at The Moyer Institute of Dance.
+She hopes that the students will keep the love of dance in their hearts and continue on with her daughter Kitty and granddaughter Sophie.
 Though the studio will not be the same without her, the show must go on, and we will continue to educate and inspire children in a way she would be proud of.

 The quality of training received by our students is reflected in the rich array of accomplishments Moyer Institute of Dance alumni have achieved.